jakhax/ms-thursday-speaker-10-jan-2019/README.md

 - [Picoctf](https://picoctf.com/) both [2017](https://2017game.picoctf.com) & [2018](https://2018game.picoctf.com/) challenges are highly recommended.
 - [hackthebox](https://www.hackthebox.eu/)

-# F.A.Q we were asked about hacking and CTFs
+# FAQs we were asked about hacking and CTFs
 - **What is the secret step by step guide to learn hacking?**
     - glad you asked this. their is no guide to learn hacking, to understand an important idea i **highly recommmend** you to watch this video : [https://www.youtube.com/watch?v=2TofunAI6fU](https://www.youtube.com/watch?v=2TofunAI6fU)